Stacey Waaka: Early life

-Fluhler was born Stacey Jamie Aroha Kirsten Waaka on 3 November 1995 in Papakura, New Zealand to Raewyn (nee Allan) and Simon Waaka.
+Waaka was born on 3 November 1995 in Papakura, New Zealand to Raewyn (née Allan) and Simon Waaka.
 She has four older siblings, Shannon, Bronson and Beaudein and was the only one born in New Zealand as her parents moved the family moved back and forth between Australia and Auckland several times.
 When she was one years old the family moved back to Australia, and lived in Melbourne for eight years.
-One Christmas, she and her brother Beaudein spent time with their grandmother Kiri on the farm and didn’t want to leave.
-As a result her parents decided to move back permanently in 2005 to farm in Ruatoki in the eastern Bay of Plenty.
+One Christmas, she and her brother Beaudein spent time with their grandmother Kiri on the farm and didn't want to leave.
+As a result, her parents decided to move back permanently in 2005 to farm in Ruatoki in the eastern Bay of Plenty.